-The most common example is when a business wants to enter another area that isn’t reflected by the current, legal name of the business.
+The most common example is when a business wants to enter another area that isn’t reflected by the current legal name of the company.
 A DBA prevents the corporation or LLC from having to form an entirely new business entity just to sell new products or services under a different name.
-A sporting goods business, for example, might want to use a different name to advertise its upcoming line of outdoor gear.
-Thanks to a DBA, the business does not have to file the paperwork to register an additional LLC or corporation.
+A sporting goods business, for example, might want to use a different name for advertising its upcoming line of outdoor gear.
+Thanks to a DBA, the company does not have to file the paperwork to register an additional LLC or corporation.

 Registering as an LLC or corporation protects the owner’s personal assets in the event of a lawsuit.
 But if an LLC or corporation operates a business under a name that isn’t on its incorporation documents and hasn’t filed for a DBA, those protections will be useless.

 It’s important to remember, however, that a DBA does not provide legal protection on its own because it does not create a separate business entity.
-If you’re a sole proprietor with a DBA, your personal assets would not be protected from being seized following a lawsuit.
+If you’re a sole proprietor with a DBA, your personal assets would not be protected following a lawsuit.

 3. You Want to Operate Multiple Businesses

-A common goal for small businesses is to eventually operate a number of physical stores or websites with different names.
-With A DBA, you don’t have to form a new business entity (another LLC, another sole proprietorship, etc.) every time you open a new store or a launch a website with new products or services.
+A common goal for small businesses is to operate several physical stores or websites with different names.
+With A DBA, you don’t have to form a new business entity (another LLC, another sole proprietorship, etc.) every time you open a new store or launch a website with new products or services.
 Each time you expand in this fashion, you just have to register a separate DBA name.

 4. You’re Not Sure Your New Business Will Work

 Filing a DBA is much less expensive than incorporating a new business.
 This is why some people file a DBA instead of incorporating when they want to test out their latest idea.
-Incorporating a business that doesn’t work out is a major waste of money.
+Incorporating a company that doesn’t work out is a significant waste of money.

 The first step to registering a DBA is to check if any other local businesses have names that are similar to yours.
 Names of all small businesses within your jurisdiction are likely available in an online database.
 A simple Google search for your business name wouldn’t hurt as well.
 Also, your DBA name cannot have a corporate-sounding ending like “Inc.” or “Corp,” since it suggests that your business is a corporation.

 Once your DBA has been filed, you may not learn whether or not you’ve been approved for several weeks.
 For this reason, it is often recommended to file a DBA at least one to three months before you plan on using your new name.
-The name registration is good for a certain period of time, which depends on your state.
-Many states reportedly require you to renew your DBA after five years or else the name expires.
+The name registration is good for a specified period, which depends on your state.
+Many states reportedly require you to renew your DBA after five years, or else the name expires.

 Make Your DBA a Good One

 Since this process can get quite tedious, it’s best to make it worth your while.
-So, when kicking around DBA names, choose strategically because the right name can have a major impact on your future.
-You could even say that a primary reason this process exists is because such powerful tools for success should not be available for free.
-This is your opportunity to acquire a significant competitive advantages.
+So, when kicking around DBA names, choose strategically because the right name can have a significant impact on your future.
+You could even say that a primary reason this process exists is that such powerful tools for success should not be available for free.
+This is your opportunity to acquire a significant competitive advantage.
 Do yourself a huge favor and take it seriously.